logzio/logz-docs/_source/user-guide/reports/index.md

     If you choose a time range of 24 hours on a report sent every Monday at 09:00, each week's report will show a snapshot of your logs from 09:00 Sunday through 09:00 Monday.

-    Your time range can be anything from 1 hour to 30 days.
+    Your time range can be anything from 1 minute to 30 days.

 3. Set the schedule